Last updated: November 10, 2020

 The servers that hold shared hosting plan sites are much larger and more powerful than your home computer, so they can host hundred of websites without any problem — as long as none of the sites are too popular or need too many resources.

-One last problem to note about shared hosting is that it opens your website up to a certain amount of risk.
-No matter how careful you are in securing your web applications, other people might leave their software vulnerable to attack and provide an entry point for attacks that affect your site as well.
-Additionally, you share the same IP address with other sites on the same server.
-If one of them is using their account to send spam emails, or is engaging in other bad behavior, you may find your sites being blocked by email filters and content firewalls.
-The worst part about this problem is that you might not even know it’s happening.
+Also, you share the same IP address with other sites on the same server.
+If one of them is using their account to send spam email, or is engaging in other bad behavior, you may find your sites being blocked by email filters and content firewalls.
+The worst part about this problem is that you might not even know it's happening.

 Dedicated Server Hosting